The first thing that comes to mind when you think of ducks is their feathers.

 As waterfowl, ducks are ideally suited to a life on or near the water.
 Their feathers are not waterproof by nature.
 However, these aquatic birds can waterproof their feathers through a process known as preening.

 Preening is the process by which ducks groom themselves and apply a special waterproofing oil to their feathers.
 They use their beaks and webbed feet to spread the oil.
 Thus, moisture is kept out, and their downy underlayers remain dry and warm.
-Along with their body fat, their feathers provide extra insulation to help them stay warm and comfortable even in colder weather or when exposed to wind and rain.
-This special oil or preening fluid also keeps their feathers soft and pliable.

 But perhaps even more importantly, a duck’s feathers protect it from harsh weather conditions such as strong winds, intense sunlight, and heavy rains.
 Each feather’s outermost layer helps create a barrier that keeps these elements out, preventing dehydration, overheating, freezing, and sunburn.